allawala/service-chassis/README.md

 We use gitflow for releasing.
 View documentation at http://danielkummer.github.io/git-flow-cheatsheet/

 ## Vagrant
-Vagrantfile is defined in the /vagrant folder.
+Vagrantfile is defined in the project's root folder.

 To check the status of the vagrant boxes defined in the file `vagrant status`